Katsugachi/Pace-Lite-1.0/README.md

 https://github.com/Katsugachi/Pace-1.0/tree/main
 ## Start
 Basically just download entire thing and unzip. <br><br>Run `pace-windows.bat` for Windows or `pace-mac.command` for macOS.
 Those launchers create the virtual environment, install the WebSocket dependency, open the GUI, and start the backend. <br>
-Additionally, if huggingface is blocked, you can download gemma from the releases section of this repo and drop it straight into .pace-agent
+Additionally, if huggingface is blocked, you can download Gemma from the releases section of this repo and drop it straight into .pace-agent
 ## Model setup note
 The GUI can now connect even if the local model is unavailable, but full responses still require `llama-cpp-python` to be installed successfully.
 If the backend starts in degraded mode, follow the setup instructions printed in the terminal, then restart `dev-pace.py`.